The Ultimate Review of the Best Dryer Vent Covers 2023

 Side of House

 Typically, a well-constructed home will have the dryer vent system installed with galvanized steel ducting that terminates on the side of the home.
 This is the best way to route a dryer vent.
-If you have your dryer vent exhausting to the exterior of the home and on the side of a house, then you will want to choose a dryer vent cap that is either plastic or metal.
+If your dryer vent is exhausting to the exterior of the home and on the side of a house, then you will want to choose a dryer vent cap that is either plastic or metal.

 Roof

 Some dryers have outdoor venting that is located on the roof.
 There really isn’t a roof vent that we recommend because they are all designed for ventilation of kitchen and bathroom vapors.
-If you have no other choice but to route your dryer vent to the roof, then make sure the flap moves freely and that there is no wire mesh covering the vent.
+If you have no choice but to route your dryer vent to the roof, then make sure the flap moves freely and no wire mesh is covering the vent.
 If there is a wire mesh, cut it away so it does not trap the lint being expelled from your laundry machine.

 Southern Facing Vents or Direct Sun Exposure

-Plastic vs Metal vs Aluminum Vents
+Plastic vs. Metal vs Aluminum Vent Covers

 As mentioned above, the type of material your dryer vent hood is constructed from plays an important determining factor.
 We will provide you with a few pros and cons of each type.